rackerlabs/technical-blog/_posts/2015-02-12-i-loved-pytennessee.md

 {% img 2015-02-12-i-loved-pytennessee/networkx_students.jpg %}

-This talk/tutorial stepped up their game by providing a handout.
+This tutorial session stepped up their game by providing a handout.

 {% img 2015-02-12-i-loved-pytennessee/handout.jpg %}

+Sarah and Celia guided students through network analysis using NetworkX in the IPython notebook.

 ## Closing up